-The Android Emulator provides almost all the capabilities of a real Android device.
+The emulator provides almost all of the capabilities of a real Android device.
 You can simulate incoming phone calls and text messages, specify the location of the device, simulate different network speeds, simulate rotation and other hardware sensors, access the Google Play Store, and much more.

 Watch the following video for an overview of some emulator features.

-The Android Emulator has additional requirements beyond the basic system requirements for Android Studio:
+The Android Emulator has additional requirements beyond the basic system requirements for Android Studio, which are described below:

 - 64-bit processor

 - Windows: CPU with UG (unrestricted guest) support

 - HAXM 6.2.1 or later (HAXM 7.2.0 or later recommended)

 The use of hardware acceleration has additional requirements on Windows and Linux:

 - Intel processor on Windows or Linux: Intel processor with support for Intel VT-x, Intel EM64T (Intel 64), and Execute Disable (XD) Bit functionality

 - AMD processor on Linux: AMD processor with support for AMD Virtualization (AMD-V) and Supplemental Streaming SIMD Extensions 3 (SSSE3)